 In this section you can access and download Eurocare press releases

-European Alcohol Policy Alliance (Eurocare) welcomes the introduction of labelling requirement for allergens in wine.
+European Alcohol Policy Alliance (Eurocare) welcomes the publication of the European Commission’s long-awaited report on alcohol labelling in line with Regulation (EU) No 1169/2011.

 Still 1 in 4 deaths in the EU are caused by cancer.
 Fortunately, cancer is in many cases avoidable, and early detection increases the chance of cure substantially.
 Enough is already known about the causes to prevent at least one third of all cancers.